Financial aid •

 Your budget should be in there as well.
 If graduating debt-free is a priority, the cost of attendance is an important factor to consider.

-Here are some of your options for limiting your college costs and keeping debt low.
+Here are some options for limiting your college costs and keeping debt low.

 In-state vs. out-of-state vs. private tuition

 At public universities, in-state tuition is generally much cheaper than out-of-state.
-If you want to go to a state school, staying in your home state is often the financially wise choice.
+Therefore, if you want to go to a state school, staying in your home state is often a financially wise choice.